Monoclonal antibody: Novel mAb development technology

-Several monoclonal antibody technologies have been developed recently, such as phage display, single B cell culture, single cell amplification from various B cell populations and single plasma cell interrogation technologies.
-Different from traditional hybridoma technology, the newer technologies use molecular biology techniques to amplify the heavy and light chains of the antibody genes by PCR and produce in either bacterial or mammalian systems with recombinant technology.
-One of the advantages of the new technologies is applicable to multiple animals, such as rabbit, llama, chicken and other common experimental animals in the laboratory.
+Several monoclonal antibody technologies were developed in the period from the 1970s to the late 2010s, such as phage display, single B cell culture, single cell amplification from various B cell populations and single plasma cell interrogation technologies.
+Different from traditional hybridoma technology, the more recent technologies use molecular biology techniques to amplify the heavy and light chains of the antibody genes by PCR and produce in either bacterial or mammalian systems with recombinant technology.
+One of the advantages of the new technologies is their applicability to multiple animals, such as rabbit, llama, chicken and other common experimental animals in the laboratory.